- This article also applies to the Nest Wifi.

 Step 3: Use DHCP from Gold for devices in the wireless mesh network

-- Connect the LAN port on Google Wifi primary unit to Port 2 on Firewalla Gold.
+- For solution 1: Connect the LAN port on the Google Wifi primary unit to Port 2 on Firewalla Gold.

-- Now any device connecting to the Google Wifi network should be able to get IP address allocated by Gold.
-(They should get IP address under 192.168.210.0/24.)
+Now, any device connecting to the Google Wifi network should be able to get an IP address from Gold.
+They should get IP addresses under 192.168.210.0/24. in this example.

-Google Wifi points may accidentally get IP addresses allocated by Gold If the DHCP allocation from Google Wifi expires.
-This may break mesh setup.
+Google Wifi points may accidentally get IP addresses from Gold If the DHCP allocation from Google Wifi expires.
+This may break the mesh setup.
 When this happens:

-2. For each Wifi point device, tap on "IP Address", select "Do not allocate".
+- For each Wifi point device, tap on "IP Address", and select "Do not allocate".
 This only needs to be done once.